neondatabase/website/content/docs/guides/read-replica-guide.md

 - Providing read-only data access to specific users or applications who do not need to modify data
 - Configuring different CPU and memory resources for each read replica for different users and applications

 Regardless of the application, the steps for creating, configuring, and connecting to a read replica are the same.
 You can create one or more read replicas for any branch in your Neon project and configure the vCPU and memory allocated to each.
-Neon's _Autoscaling_ and _Auto-suspend_ features are also supported, providing you with control over compute usage.
+Neon's _Autoscaling_ and _Autosuspend_ features are also supported, providing you with control over compute usage.

 ## Prerequisites